-Rajasthan RBSE 12th results 2018: When and where to check
+Declared!
+Rajasthan RBSE 12th results 2018: When and where to check at rajresults.nic.in

-RBSE 12th results 2018: The results for Rajasthan Board Class 12 Science, Commerce examinations will be declared tomorrow, May 23 at 6:15 pm.
+RBSE 12th results 2018: The results for Rajasthan Board Class 12 Science, Commerce examinations declared today, on May 23 at 6:15 pm.
 Over three lakh candidates who had appeared for the examinations can check the results through the official websites — rajeduboard.rajasthan.gov.in, rajresults.nic.in.
 The Board of Secondary Education Rajasthan (BSER) officials have confirmed that the result will be announced in the evening.
-While the official website — rajresults.nic.in has been flashing “to be released soon”, it is only on May 22 that the RBSE will publish the result and the merit list.

 This year, about 8.28 lakh candidates registered for their Intermediate or High Schools exam of which around 48,000 students registered for the Commerce examination and 2.25 lakh students enrolled in the Science stream.
 The examination was held from March 8 to April 2, 2018.